fadyZaherEng/flutter_video_trimmer/README.md

 }
 ```

-Before using this example directly in a Flutter app, don't forget to add the flutter_video_trimmer &
+Before using this example directly in a Flutter app, don't forget to add the flutter_video_trimmer_ios_android &
-file_picker packages to your pubspec.yaml file.
+image_picker packages to your pubspec.yaml file.

 You can try out this example by replacing the entire content of main.dart file of a newly created
 Flutter project.